it-dept-cis/RABET-V-Pilot/WorkingModel/README.md

 There will be a RABET-V public portal.
 The public portal serves the following purposes:

 - Lists all Registered Technology Providers (RTP)
-- List all submitted Products and the product's latest goals, expected usage, and security claims
+- Provides a product registry which list all submitted products and the product's latest goals, expected usage, and security claims
 - Lists all Product Versions submitted by RTPs, the date of submission and date of completion, the outcome of the submission, and the RABET-V report (if one completed)

 ### RABET-V Subscriber Access vs. Public